codejet9/Hoffman-File-Compressor/README.md

 # Huffman-File-Compressor

-- C++ programs which can compress and restore the file using Huffman Coding - A lossless data compression using variable length codes.
+- C++ programs which can compress and extract the file using Huffman Coding - A lossless data compression using variable length codes.
 It is the most efficient algorithm for data compression.
 - The program encode.cpp needs the name of file as an argument.
 It will the compress the file using Huffman encoding algorithm and generate a new compressed file with .huf extension.
 - The program decode.cpp needs the name of compressed file with extension .huf.
 Optionally you can also give a second argument specifying the name of the decoded output file.
 - The compression ratios depend on the type of the input file.